ivoriginal/ivoriginal.github.io/_pages/about.md

 <br>

 We were broke, so we followed the <i>lean startup</i> philosophy three years before learning what the hell that was: that camera belongs to CAMON (God bless you, guys).
-I learned to do some graphic design while editing the videos, and thanks to that I got some design jobs with local businesses.
+I learned to do some graphic design while editing the videos (and rotoscopy, After Effects, sound production, scriptwriting...), and thanks to that I got some design jobs with local businesses.

 <br>